ukf/ukf-meta/mdx/uk/README.md

 * the test aggregate implements a _blacklisting_ approach to entity attributes imported from eduGAIN, while the production aggregate implements the traditional entity attribute _whitelist_.
-* the test aggregate no longer implements the "key use" fixup required for pre-1.3.1 Shibboleth SPs.
-This adds the `use="signing"` XML attribute to `<KeyDescriptor>` elements present in IdP metadata without a `use` attribute.
-It is not needed for later releases of the Shibboleth SP.
 * The test aggregate normalises the `xenc` namespace to not use a prefix, as it is not very commonly used.

 ### Fallback Aggregate vs. Production Aggregate